AndreGleichner/UniversalModuleHost/README.md

 Currently it works like this:
 * There is a single broker process (UniversalModuleBroker64/32.exe) running as a Windows service.
 It may be run as AM-PPL when there's a respective ELAM driver.
 * The broker launches one or multiple child processes (UniversalModuleHost64/32.exe) each of which may host multiple native and/or managed modules (DLLs).
 * Child processes may be launched automatically in all currently active sessions.
-(TODO: better handling of logon/-off)
-* Child processes are laucnhed as protected processes in case the broker itself is running as PPL.
+* Child processes are launched as protected processes in case the broker itself is running as PPL.
 * Child processes are put into job objects (one per session) which are configured to kill child processes as soon as the broker dies.
+* Such job object may be used to enforce quotas (CPU, RAM, HD usage).
 * The broker monitors all child processes and relaunches any died child process.
 * There's a broker.json declaring child processes and modules to be loaded as well as certain properties.
+* Process/Module layout can be changed on demand.
 * Modules may be unloaded/reloaded to e.g. update some on demand.
-* Processes communicate via stdin/stdout for message broadcasting and stderr for logging.
+* Processes communicate via stdin/stdout for message dispatching to specified services and stderr for logging.
 See [IPC](#ipc) below.
-* Messages are send to the brower which dispatches to everyone.
+* Everyone within the closed group of processs may send messages to the broker which dispatches to everyone who has declared interest in messages to specific services.
 * Managed modules are hosted in a custom host instead of the standard apphost, comhost, muxer, etc. This is mainly to have full control and tweak certain [security](#security) properties.
 * Managed modules are orchestrated by a ManagedHost.dll utilizing AssemblyLoadContext's to somewhat isolate modules and allow dynamic load/unload.
 This uses the great [McMaster.NETCore.Plugins library](https://github.com/natemcmaster/DotNetCorePlugins).
 * Managed UI modules (e.g. WPF apps) usually have assembly DLLs which are actually marked as EXE in PE header.
 A UniversalModuleHost may only have a single such UI module which is loaded directly instead of ManagedHost.dll.
 * The broker should run in native bitness, while even on 64bit OS host child processes may be configured to run 32bit.
 * UI child processes may be configured to run with increased integrity level (see [Integrity Level](#integrity-level-ui)).
+* There's a central ConfStore module handling a single JSON.
+Every module may participate by storing it own JSON object.
+Partial modifications are easy with JSON merge-patch.
+* There's a trivial IpcMonitor module to have a peek into every IPC message in the system.
+Formatting messages as JSON if feasible.
+* There's a ShellExec module to lauch external content like http sites in default browser.
+This breaks out of the job object to not also kill on close e.g. Chrome if that wasn't running at the time of message arrival.
+* There's a sample module showcasting how to send arbitrary messagees, how to lauch a web site, how to read module configuration from ConfStore and how to reconfigure the entire process tree on button click.

 ## IPC
 Processes communicate via stdin/stdout for message broadcasting and stderr for logging.
 There're 2 reasons for this choice: simplicity and [security](#communication).

 Communication is just sending a UTF8 string to a target service-GUID / WTS session.
-Messages are always send to the broker which dispatches them to every module (including sender).
+Messages are always send to the broker which dispatches them to "every" module (including sender).
+As an optimization processes only receive certain messages if any of his loaded modules has declared interest in messages to specific services.
-Module DLLs are responsible to handle certain service-GUID.
+Module DLLs are responsible to handle certain service-GUID as declared during module initialization.
 The broker itself as well as the host processes themselves also have service-GUIDs to e.g. perform init, module (un-)load.

 ### Init